Table of Contents

 Steel prices decide project costs more than any other material.
 For MSMEs, the rate of TMT bars is not a small detail.
 It can influence profit margins, working capital, and the chance of winning a tender.
-A sudden change in the Agni TMT steel price can alter the course of an entire project.
+A sudden change in the Agni TMT price today can alter the course of an entire project.

 Why market rate is only part of the story